arthur-tacca/aioresult/docs/source/result_capture.rst

 Motivation
 ^^^^^^^^^^

-A common requirement for a task-like class is that it automatically handles cancellation when there are complex interdependencies between tasks and some fail (by raising an exception or by explicit cancellation).
-For example, if tasks A and B are waiting on a common task C, then perhaps cancelling A (only) should allow B and C to complete, whereas also cancelling B should automatically cancel C too so that it does not pointlessly continue when its result it not needed.
-A deliberate design decision of aioresult is that it does not attempt to solve this particular problem.
-Its goal is simply to capture the result of a task, and leaves cancellation and exception semantics unchanged.
-This is why the main class is called "ResultCapture" rather than "Task".

-On the other hand, some other libraries, such as `Outcome <https://outcome.readthedocs.io/en/latest/>`__ and `trio-future <https://github.com/danielhfrank/trio-future>`__, take a much lower-level approach: they consume any exception thrown by the task and reraise it when the result is retrieved.
+Some related libraries, such as
+`Outcome <https://outcome.readthedocs.io/en/latest/>`__ and
+`trio-future <https://github.com/danielhfrank/trio-future>`__, consume any exception thrown by the task and reraise it when the result is retrieved.
 This gives the calling code more control: it can choose at what point to retrieve the result, and therefore at what point the exception is thrown.
 However, it has some disadvantages:

 * The calling code must ensure the exception is always retrieved, otherwise the exception is silently lost.
 That would be particularly problematic if it is an injected exception such as